 About the Artist

-Casey Curran (Seattle) received his BFA in painting and sculpture from Cornish College of the arts in 2006.
+Casey Curran (Seattle) received his BFA in painting and sculpture from Cornish College in 2006.
 Since then he’s been involved in numerous gallery and museum exhibitions locally and nationally.
-He’s completed several large scale public works in partnership with Skanska Architects and Mad Art Seattle, was awarded the NY Sculpture Space residency twice, and has received awards in artistic merit.
-In 2008 Curran become a key collaborator in the internationally recognized performance art group Saint Genet developing large scale interactive sets.
+He’s completed several large scale public works in partnership with Skanska Architects and Mad Art Seattle.
+Casey was awarded the NY Sculpture Space residency twice, and has received awards in artistic merit.
+In 2008, he became a key collaborator in the internationally recognized performance art group Saint Genet developing large scale interactive sets.
 He is currently represented at Roq La Rue Gallery.

-Casey received a 2010 GAP to purchase the head of a dead bison.
-Curran is extremely interested in the symbolism surrounding bison and how they relate to sacred and profane space, which is the focus of his next series Sacred and Profane.
-While researching bison he found that this animal is extremely apt at describing and conducting a symbolic dialogue around the investigations of Emile Durkheim.
-Durkheim studied the dichotomy between sacred and profane space in relation to cultural and religious life.
-Curran is particularly interested in the way objects, spaces, and ideas are separated from the mundane and how they as the Totem come into creation.
+Casey received 2010 GAP Award funding to purchase the head of a dead bison.
+He is extremely interested in the symbolism surrounding bison and how they relate to sacred and profane space, which is the focus of his next series Sacred and Profane.
+While researching bison he found that this animal is extremely apt at describing and conducting a symbolic dialogue around the investigations of Emile Durkheim, who studied the dichotomy between sacred and profane space in relation to cultural and religious life.
+Casey is particularly interested in the way objects, spaces, and ideas are separated from the mundane and how they as the Totem come into creation.

 Information included above was provided by artist at the time of application.